Skip to content

 Cantonese $$$$

 Asia's 50 Best and two Michelin stars at the House of Roosevelt.
-Chef Xu Jingye's Cantonese banquet traditions, elevated to art form on the Bund.
+Chef Xu Jingye's Cantonese banquet traditions, refined to art form on the Bund.

 Da Vittorio Shanghai Italian two Michelin stars BFC